Wedding savings stolen while on hold to TSB

 A TSB customer has described how he watched thousands of pounds in wedding savings being stolen from his internet account as he waited on hold for the bank's fraud department.

-Ben Alford from Dorset said it took more than four and a half hours to get through to TSB, by which time most of the money had gone.
+Ben Alford from Weymouth in Dorset said it took more than four and a half hours to get through to TSB, by which time most of the money had gone.

 He is one of many affected by fraud who have struggled to contact the bank.